Skip to main content

 How will TSP benefit the community?

 TSP will benefit the community by reducing travel times for transit riders and by making public transportation more reliable and efficient.
-TSP and signal optimization can encourage more people to use public transit, thereby reducing the number of vehicles on the road, decreasing traffic congestion and travel times along the corridor, and promoting a more sustainable and environmentally-friendly way of getting around.
+TSP and signal optimization can encourage more people to use public transit, thereby reducing the number of vehicles on the road, decreasing traffic congestion and travel times along the corridor, and promoting a more sustainable and environmentally friendly way of getting around.

 How is this project being funded?